CADRE Dispatch

 Jason Mosher

-Is there something special about the Ruger RXM, Glock clone pistol?
-There is, and it’s kind of cool, at least in my opinion.
+Is there something special about the Ruger RXM, Glock-clone pistol?
+There is, and it goes far beyond just being another entry in the crowded market of 9mm handguns.

-Just about every firearms manufacturer is producing their own take on the renowned handgun.
-This is both good and bad because it makes the decision tougher for buyers.
+Pretty much every firearms manufacturer is producing their own take on the renowned handgun.
+While that variety gives buyers options, it also makes decisions tougher.

 The Ruger RXM comes with a grey grip module.
 I replaced it with a black model instead.
-(Image: Jason Mosher)
+(All images: Jason Mosher unless otherwise indicated).

-What’s different about the RXM specifically is that it has a removable trigger assembly.
-This means you can buy one gun, move the internal parts (from the frame), and put them in another pistol frame.
+What sets the RXM apart isn’t just cosmetic—it’s structural.
+Built around a removable Fire Control Chassis, the RXM lets you swap the internal firing mechanism into entirely different frame sizes and colors.
 After using this gun for more than a year now, I am even more impressed with it than I was in the beginning.

 Ruger RXM Overview